-The Association of Administrative Assistants (AAA) is a chartered Canadian, non-profit, professional organization founded in 1951.
-The Faculty of Business offers a variety of courses that fulfill the Qualified Administrative Assistant program requirements.
+The Association of Administrative Professionals (AAP), formerly the AAA, is a chartered Canadian, non-profit, professional organization founded in 1951.
+The Faculty of Business offers a variety of courses that fulfill the Canadian Certified Administrative Professional (CCAP) program requirements.

 AIC/UBC Real Estate

 The AACI designation is granted to individuals who have completed the AACI program of studies and fulfilled all the professional requirements of the Appraisal Institute of Canada.
 AACI members are qualified to offer valuation and consulting services and expertise for all types of real property.
 Athabasca University (AU) Faculty of Business recognizes Appraisal Institute of Canada (AIC) courses taken for credit with the UBC Real Estate Division towards its business degrees and meeting the requirements of the AACI designation.
 Information on the current credit awards can be found by searching University of British Columbia courses on our transfer credit database.
 AU courses can also meet the 36 credits of UBC/AIC PGCV Admission General and Core Business/Commerce topics required.
 For more information, contact the AU Faculty of Business Student Support Centre.

 Obtain your Chartered Professional in Human Resources (CPHR, formerly CHRP) by starting with a degree program.
 The Faculty of Business offers the Bachelor of Management, Human Resource Management major which may contain courses applicable to this designation.
 Your provincial association should be contacted to confirm which Athabasca University courses are acceptable for the designation.